I. Core Eligibility Requirements

 Since the Conventional 97 is a low-down-payment loan, Private Mortgage Insurance (PMI) is mandatory.
 Unlike FHA loans, however, this insurance is not permanent.

-The Cost: The cost of PMI is generally factored into your monthly mortgage payment.
+- The Cost: The cost of PMI is calculated based on your exact credit score and LTV ratio, and is factored into your monthly mortgage payment.

-The Benefit: PMI can be automatically terminated when your LTV reaches 78% or manually requested at 80%.
+- The Benefit: PMI can be automatically terminated by your servicer when your primary principal loan balance reaches 78% of the original home value, or manually requested at 80%.
 Learn exactly how to remove the monthly insurance fee in our guide on How to Cancel PMI.

 III.
 Key Advantages and Alternatives